thebedroomlaboratory/thebedroomlaboratory.github.io/source/_posts/2014-12-01-beginning-arduino-led-light-bar.md

 ## Issues I experienced

 While doing this project I came across an issue where the last LED would not light up for me.
-I tried swapping LED&#8217;s, resistors and cables but found nothing was faulty.
+I tried swapping LED's, resistors and cables but found nothing was faulty.
 Could the breadboard of been faulty?
 Sort of, but not really.
-I basically didn&#8217;t realise the was a break in the ground rail on the bottom.
+I basically didn't realise the was a break in the ground rail on the bottom.
 So I had to bridge the break ( see the image below).

 [<img src="http://thebedlab.com/wp-content/uploads/2014/11/full-circuit-fix-1024x623.png" alt="full circuit with bridge fix" width="700" height="425" class="alignleft size-large wp-image-565" />](http://localhost/wp-content/uploads/2014/11/full-circuit-fix1.png)